Mediation and Dispute Resolution Certificate

 • Division of property and child support

-Role play is a mandatory requirement for earning the Qualified Mediator (Q.Med) designation from the ADR Institute of Canada (ADRIC).
+Role play is a mandatory requirement for earning the Qualified Mediator (Q.Med) designation from the ADR Institute of Canada (ADRIC) and applying to the Associate or Registered Roster Mediator (RRM) through Mediate BC.

 Career Options in Mediation and Dispute Resolution